fishjam-cloud/documentation/versioned_docs/version-0.23.0/api/server-python/fishjam.md

     options: PeerOptions | None = None
 ) -> tuple[Peer, str]
 ```
-Creates peer in the room
+Creates a peer in the room.

-Returns a tuple (`Peer`, `PeerToken`) - the token is needed by Peer
+Args:
+- room_id: The ID of the room where the peer will be created.
+- options: Configuration options for the peer.
+Defaults to None.

+Returns:
+- A tuple containing:
+  - Peer: The created peer object.
-to authenticate to Fishjam.
+  - str: The peer token needed to authenticate to Fishjam.

-The possible options to pass for peer are `PeerOptions`.

 ### create_agent
 ```python